 Enacted 2012 • Launched 2012 • Voucher

-current public schools cannot provide programs that help reading disorders.
-Participating
+public schools cannot provide programs that help reading disorders.
+Participating accredited private

-base student cost, i.e., the base amount provided by the state to public schools.
+student cost, i.e., the funding amount provided by the state to public schools.

-Students must be in grades 1-6 and have been screened properly and diagnosed with dyslexia.
+Students must be in first through sixth grade and have been screened properly and diagnosed

-Students are eligible if they attended a public school before or a private school that “emphasizes
+with dyslexia.
+Students are eligible if they attended a public school before or a private school that

 virtual schools, or students in juvenile detention schools.